What is Canadian Parents for French (CPF)?

 The Role of the Chapter

-Organized local CPF groups (called “chapters”) are needed:
+Organized local CPF groups (called "chapters") are needed to:

-- to liaise between local CPF members and local decision-makers and other stakeholder groups
+- liaise between local CPF members and local decision-makers and other stakeholder groups;

-- to liaise between local CPF members and the provincial/territorial (“branch”) and national levels of CPF
+- liaise between local CPF members and the provincial/territorial ("branch") and national levels of CPF;

-- to disseminate information about French-second-language learning within their communities
+- disseminate information about French-second-language learning within their communities;

-- to work to support local French-second-language programs
+- work to support local French-second-language programs; and

-- to encourage and/or sponsor extracurricular French living/learning experiences for the young people in their communities.
+- encourage and/or sponsor extracurricular French living/learning experiences for the young people in their communities.

 CPF is the national network of volunteers which values French as an integral part of Canada and which is dedicated to the promotion and creation of French second language learning opportunities for young Canadians.

 CPF operates through chapters in local communities, branches at the provincial/territorial level, and a national association, all governed by volunteer Boards of Directors.